fabric8io/fabric8/docs/openShiftDocker.md

 These environment variables are presented to you on successful completion of the start script, so the easiest thing to do is copy them from the output into your `~/.bashrc` (linux) or `~/.profile` (mac).
 Windows users will need to set them individually via the Environment Variables dialog.

-Here's a sample output when the insallation script finishes:
+Here's a sample output when the installation script finishes:

 ```
 Waiting for Docker registry